Brain training eases trauma symptoms in kids

 Summary

-This study tested whether a brain-training technique called neurofeedback can help children aged 6-12 who have experienced trauma.
-40 children already receiving therapy also did neurofeedback sessions.
-Researchers measured changes in trauma, depression, and anxiety symptoms to see if adding neurofeedback made a difference.
+This study tested whether a brain-training technique called neurofeedback could help children aged 6 to 12 who have experienced trauma.
+Forty children already receiving therapy also did neurofeedback sessions.
+Researchers measured changes in trauma, depression, and anxiety symptoms.
+The goal was to see if adding neurofeedback could improve emotional well-being.

 Disclaimer Read more